RebelliumGames/TechGiants-Mod-Template/README.md

 6. It might take a minute for you changes to take affect and be deployed to GitHub Pages.
 7. Using your browser visit `https://username.github.io/repository/manifest.json`.

-If you incounter any problem please visit the dicord server and ask the community.
+If you incounter any problem please visit the [Dicord server](https://discord.gg/hexEVAxBJr) and ask the community for help.